softmatterlab/BRAPH-2-Matlab/README.md

 If you encounter any issues or have ideas for new features, please submit detailed information for bug reports using the [Bug Report](../../issues/new?template=bug_report.md) template and clear descriptions for feature requests using the [Feature Request](../../issues/new?template=feature_request.md) template.

 ### Create Your Tailored Distribution
-Leverage BRAPH 2’s **Genesis** system to build custom distributions tailored to your specific research needs by selecting only the built-in elements you require—omitting anything unnecessary—and incorporating your own new elements into a self-contained distribution.
+Leverage BRAPH 2’s **Genesis** system to build custom distributions tailored to your specific research needs by selecting only the built-in elements you require—omitting anything unnecessary—and incorporating your own new elements into a self-contained package.
 For detailed instructions, refer to the [BRAPH 2 Genesis Tutorials](tutorials/developers).

 ### Code Contributions